 SKs are usually slightly raised, light to tan to dark brown bumps.
 They are usually rough, scaly, crusty, or warty in appearance.
 They can increase in size or number.
 SKs tend to be “stuck on” the skin and many people scratch them off accidentally and harmlessly.

 SKs cannot be prevented from appearing.
 They do not need to be treated.
 They are often treated due to symptoms or due to cosmetic appearance.
 Treatment is minimally invasive and comfortable.
 SKs are frozen off with liquid nitrogen, shaved off with a blade, desiccated off with an electric tip, or scraped off with a curette.

 Your health insurance may cover part or all of the cost for treatment of actinic keratosis.
 To help patients manage costs not covered by health insurance, our office provides various payment options.

 It’s better to be safe than sorry, especially where your health is concerned.
 If you have unusual spots that may be actinic keratosis, visit the team of specialists at Dermatology + Plastic Surgery.
-Led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, Dermatology + Plastic Surgery offers actinic keratosis diagnosis and cancer screening to the residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida.
+Led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, Dermatology + Plastic Surgery offers actinic keratosis diagnosis and cancer screening to the residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida.
 Contact our office today to learn more about early treatment options for actinic keratosis and skin cancer screening.